Tag: citizenship

 • You can include your spouse and unmarried children under 21 (born within a legal marriage or legally adopted) in your application.

-If you’re holding a work pass like an Employment Pass and considering taking the next step toward citizenship, you might also find our guide to applying for Permanent Residency helpful.
+If you’re holding a work pass like an Employment Pass and considering taking the next step toward citizenship, you might also find our step-by-step guide on how to apply for Permanent Residency helpful before planning your citizenship application.

 b) Spouse of a Singapore Citizen